-The rehabilitation, mitigation, management and monitoring measures prescribed in this EMPr must be seen as binding to LEZMIN 2087 cc, and any person acting on its behalf, including but not limited to agents, employees, associates, guests or any person rendering a service to the development site.
+The rehabilitation, mitigation, management and monitoring measures prescribed in this EMPr must be seen as binding to Mr. W. Nel, and any person acting on its behalf, including but not limited to agents, employees, associates, guests or any person rendering a service to the development site.